SpinAndDrain/LibsCollection/libraries/prid.md

 As you can see, the key is the respective main package of the respective project and the value is the resource id.
-__prid__ can fetch this information out of any URL on a web server and so I can always get the resource ids just with the repsective key.
+__prid__ can fetch this information out of any URL on a web server and so I can always get the resource ids just with the respective key.

 The idea behind __prid__ was that every time you puplish a new resource on SpigotMC.org you had directly to make an update to set the correct resource id in your plugin's updater.
 With __prid__ you can insert the resource id